jupiter2653/orbit-simulator/README.md

 ## Installation
 ### Windows
 This guide was tested on Windows 10
 1. a.
-Install the latest release [here](https://github.com/jupiter2653/orbit-simulator/releases) or clone this repository with git.
+Install the latest release [here](https://github.com/jupiter2653/orbit-simulator/releases/latest) or clone this repository with git.
-2. Extract all the files from the compressed folder
+2. Extract all the files from the compressed folder.
-3. Install the dependencies by typing ``pip install -r requirements.txt``
+3. Install the dependencies by typing ``pip install -r requirements.txt``.
-4. Launch ``main.py``
+4. Launch ``main.py``.
 5. Enjoy !

 ## Credits